cjudd/docker-for-devs-workshop/06_compose.md

 DB_ROOT_PASS=root+1
 ```

-3. In the directory with the docker-compose.xml and .env file run the following to start the composition:
+3. In the directory with the docker-compose.yml and .env file run the following to start the composition:

 ```
 docker-compose up -d